-TYPE 8 HR 1 HR.
-INTERRUPTING CAPACITY AT 600 V.

-MM-301 100A 133A 1000A
+TYPE 8 HR.
+1 HR.
+INTERRUPTING CAPACITY AT 600 V. MMD-320 100A 133A 1000A

-MM-410 150A 200A 1000A

 The operating coils are rated for continuous duty and will operate the contactors at 80 to 110 percent of their rated voltage.

-The contactors are insulated for a maximum potential difference of 600 volts among parts.
+The contactors are insulated for a maximum potential difference of 600 volts. among parts.

-DESCRIPTION

-The contactors are of unit construction with all parts assembled on a common frame.
+DESCRIPTION The contactors are of unit

+construction with all parts assembled on a common insulating base.
 The armature hinges on a knife-edge bearing which has an extremely long life and requires little maintenance.

-Strong kickout springs minimize the risk of accidental closing of the contactor under conditions of shock or tilt.
+A strong kickout spring minimizes the risk of accidental closing of the contactor under conditions of shock or tilt.

-The contactor is supplied with magnetic blowout.
-The arc shield, which is held in place by the blowout pole pieces and a pair of spring clips, may be removed by pulling it directly forward.
-An arc horn in the arc shield relieves the moving contact of excessive burning.
+The contactor is supplied with Rostone "RCD" arc shields held in place by the customers blowout pole pieces and a spring clip, and may be removed by pulling them directly forward.
+An arc horn in each arc shield relieves the moving contact of excessive burning.
 The arc, which is drawn between the contacts when the contactor opens, moves outward under the influence of the magnetic blowout field and transfers from the moving contact to the arc horn.
 A flexible connection which is provided to maintain the arc horn at the same potential as the moving contact, serves also to prevent loss or misplacement of the arc shield when the latter is removed for inspection of the contacts.

 The moving and stationary contacts are faced with solid silver.
-The moving contact is hinged on the armature in such a way that sliding or rubbing of the surfaces when the contacts meet is practically non-existent, a provision essential to the long life of silver contacts.
+The moving contact is hinged on the armature in such a way that sliding or rubbing of the sur-

+MAGNETIC CONTACTORS, TYPE MMD SPECIAL faces when the contacts meet is practically non existent, a provision essential to the long life of silver contacts.

-A plate of nonmagnetic steel is secured to the underside of the armature to prevent the armature from sticking closed due to residual magnetism following the interruption of voltage to the operating coil.
+A plate of non magnetic steel is secured to the underside of the armature to prevent the armature from sticking closed due to residual magnetism following the interruption of voltage to the operating coil.